 In PostgreSQL the SERIAL datatype is typically used to create auto-incrementing key values.
 It's a handy alternative to creating a sequence, as shown in an earlier example.

 However, in CockroachDB the SERIAL datatype by default generated unique identifiers using the +unique_rowid()+ function. +unique_rowid()+ generates unique numbers that combine nodeid and timestamp.
-While the numbers are generally ascending, the order is not absolutely guaranteed, and gaps may occur.
+While the numbers are generally ascending, the order is not absolutely guaranteed, and large gaps will occur.

 You can change the behavior of SERIAL to a more PostgreSQL compatible behavior using the session variable +serial_normalization+.
-However, the CockroachDB team recommends that you not use SERIAL data types unless compatibility with PostgreSQL is required.
+However, as with PostgreSQL, gaps in sequence numbers generated in this manner may still occur and the performance overhead is significant.
+The CockroachDB team recommends against using SERIAL data types unless compatibility with PostgreSQL is required.

 ****